Yesterday my friend Todd Carpenter wrote this on his Facebook wall:

 So there you have it – how to market to EVERYONE

 For the record, this article is not intended to demean, berate or make fun of the Chinese zodiac, anyone of Chinese descent, or any animal.
-What it’s intended to do is demean, berate and make fun of all these “marketing gurus” who pump out one article after another containing drivel about how to market to wide and basically random swaths of the population.
+What it’s intended to do is demean, berate and make fun of all these “marketing gurus” who pump out one article after another containing drivel about how to market to wide and basically random swaths of the population, to learn more about modern marketing ideas, visit and read this idx reviews.

 - Customer experience matters.
 Really?
 I’m a “baby boomer” and customer experience matters to me.
 To who doesn’t it matter?